Veloce by Wille R. www.veloce.se On the Internet since November 1995

 Back to FAQ.
-First published 2 November 1999 Next

 Five speed gearbox

 The Duetto’s five-speed transmission was carried over with a few changes.
 The drive-shaft support design changed for the 1750, swapping the rubber mount and steel insert for a new type.
 The final drive ratio was significantly higher than before, thanks to an increased number of teeth on the pinion and crown wheel (10 on the pinion and 43 on the crown wheel, as opposed to 9 and 41).
 This equated to a final drive ratio of 4.300:1, with the effect that, although the gear ratios were stacked the same as before, cruising speeds rose.
-For example, at 1000rpm in top gear, the new 1750 would be traveling at 21.9mph.
+For example, at 1000rpm in top gear, the new 1750 would be traveling at 21.9mph

 NB.
-10/41 for 4.1:1 ???
+10/41 for 4.1:1 ?
 All the Alfas & AR68 quote this, while Motor quoted 4.3:1 (I think) BUT its figures (as below) correspond to 4.1:1 figures!

 Road speed at 1000rpm in forward gears was as follows: